 A new section 115BAA was inserted in the Income Tax Act.
 1961, by The Government of India on 20 September 2019 vide the Taxation Laws (Amendment) Ordinance 2019 which provides an option to companies for paying income tax at reduced rates in accordance with the provisions/conditions defined in the said section.
-The Company has decided to exercise the said option.
+The Company has decided to exercise the said option in preceding financial year.